mazondo/harpoon/README.md

 # Harpoon
-A static site deployer, initially targeting Amazon s3
+A static site deployer, initially targeting Amazon s3 and BitBalloon

 This project is a work in progress, but it's already pretty functional and serves my purposes well.
 Feedback/issues/encouragement/complaints are all awesome and appreciated!